Home > Windows files > svchost.exe

 What does the svchost.exe file do?

 The svchost.exe process is also known as Host Process for Windows Services or, as the case may be, Generic Host Process for Win32 Services and is a part of Microsoft Windows Operating System or, as the case may be, Background Intelligent Transfer Service.
-This software is produced by Microsoft (www.microsoft.com) or, as the case may be, Intel (www.intel.com).
-An obsolete or defective version of svchost.exe can cause problems for your computer that can range from slowness to error messages such as these:
+This software is produced by Microsoft (www.microsoft.com) or, as the case may be, SFX Cabinet Self-Extractor.
+An outdated or faulty version of svchost.exe can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check